belle2/basf2/ir/examples/visualization/visualize_ir_region_README.md

 ## Example Output Statistics

-For the Belle II Cryostat geometry:
+For the Belle II IR Region geometry:
 - **Number of volumes**: 106
 - **Number of materials**: 10 unique materials
 - **Volume list items**: 106 clickable entries in 3 columns